• Skip to main content

 deep pressure

-regulation sensory support touch
+regulation self-care sensory support touch

 Deep pressure is a natural sensory need where firm, consistent pressure (like heavy blankets or tight hugs) helps tension melt away from your body.
 Many people naturally seek this through things like snug clothing or curling up under blankets - it's your nervous system's way of finding calm and comfort.